 Silent House was Elizabeth's first film and it could have been amazing but the writing is what made the film suffer so much.
 I like when the real-time approach is used but it did not do this story justice.
 One-Continuous-Shot directing can be a huge asset when you're filming epics like Alejandro Inarritu does but in this case it made the film feel rushed and incomplete in a sense.
 The big reveal came out of nowhere, mainly because we had no idea what the point was.
 Poor Elizabeth must have been told to run around and scream for an hour and then when she lands in the living room for the 5th time then the plot will start.

-If you're looking for a good mindbender, I suggest watching The Uninvited or Secret Window instead.
+If you're looking for a good mind-bending film, I suggest watching The Uninvited or Secret Window instead.
 I give Silent House a 2 out of 4.

 Worst #2: Very Good Girls

-Very Good Girls had what seemed like a good plot line but it turned into a slow and dull film with only one real moment of emotion.
+Very Good Girls had what seemed like a good plotline but it turned into a slow and dull film with only one real moment of emotion.
 Dakota Fanning was so subpar in this film and I'm not sure if it was her or the writing that was weighing the film down.
 She was basically a zombie through the whole thing and was so hypocritical that it was almost sickening.
-The fact that Elizabeth's character accepts and forgives Dakota's character's actions and acts like all's well and good is the biggest cop out in recent drama film history.
+The fact that Elizabeth's character accepts and forgives Dakota's actions and acts like all's well and good is the biggest cop-out in recent drama film history.
 I give Very Good Girls a 2 out of 4.

 Worst #3: In Secret

 In Secret was almost amazing.
 Almost.
-It had such a good story and really pulled you in but somewhere around the halfway mark the film dwindled ad became less interesting and more dull as each minute passed.
+It had such a good story and really pulled you in but somewhere around the halfway mark, the film dwindled and became less interesting and duller as each minute passed.
 The ending was sudden and left you without any kind of resolution.
 It tried, as did the entire cast, but sadly it just didn't reach as high as it could have.
 I give the film a 2.5 out of 4.

 Worst #4: Godzilla